ezrany/MyNetflixData/README.md

 5. Added additional data columns to expand the dataset.

 ## Findings
-Based on my history I have predominately watched more shows than movies on Netflix.

-My watch time has decreased over the years with the highest points of viewership being during the Covid 19 pandemic.

-I may need to cancel my Netflix subscription.
+Looking at my Netflix viewing history, it's clear that I've watched more shows than movies.
+Over time, my total watch time has decreased, with the peak being during the Covid-19 pandemic.
+Despite my past enjoyment of the service, I may now consider cancelling my Netflix subscription due to low utilisation.

 ## Process